Stevens Pass Uphill Traffic Policy:

 - Areas adjacent to the Resort boundary, including the Nordic Center, receive no snow control, Patrol, or trail maintenance from Stevens Pass, and use is at one’s own risk.
 This includes out of bounds areas accessible from within the Resort boundary.

 - The US Forest Service provides guided snowshoe tours to the public during the season.
-Contact the Skykomish Ranger District office for more information.
+Contact the Skykomish Ranger District for more information.

 - Special events may be granted exceptions to this policy upon consideration by Stevens Pass.